Product Manager Resume Format

 Poor Visual Hierarchy and Formatting

-Walls of text, inconsistent formatting, or overly creative designs hurt readability.
-Use clear section headings, consistent bullet styles, adequate white space, and a logical top-to-bottom flow in your product manager resume format.
+Masses of text, inconsistent styles, or overly creative designs impede readability.
+Use clear headings, uniform bullet styles, sufficient spacing, and a logical top-to-bottom flow in your product manager resume format.

 6